 If you have no other time other than during the heat of summer, you can schedule it in the early morning when all the early birds are out and searching for a great deal.

 The more eyes you have on your stuff, the more likely you’ll be able to sell.
 So, spread the word!
-Advertise the garage sale online and around town.
+Advertise your garage sale online on social media and around town.
 You want as many people as you can get to visit your garage sale.

 Create a Facebook event, with the address and details.
-Share it with your friends, and ask them to share it with theirs.
+Share it with your friends, and ask them to share it with theirs on their social media.